lupyuen/lupyuen.github.io/src/spi2.md

 # Notes

 1. This article is the expanded version of [this Twitter Thread](https://twitter.com/MisterTechBlog/status/1464898624026906625)

+1. TODO

+    (BL602 IoT SDK / FreeRTOS is revamping right now to the [__new "hosal" HAL__](https://twitter.com/MisterTechBlog/status/1456259223323508748).
+Terrific time to explore NuttX now!)

 # Appendix: Create a NuttX Device Driver